Prayer is essential to the Christian life.

 And to the extent that prayer is talked about within the evangelical church, it is largely limited to the offering of worldly, self-centered appeals that God would bring to fruition what we have predetermined to be His will for our life.
 Namely, the fulfillment of our preconceived notions of what is our “destiny” and “purpose.”

-Such beneficent prayers come easy to us.
+Such beneficent prayers come easily to us.

-Solicitations of God’s divine blessing, favor, and consent upon our desires and plans tend to flow effortlessly from our lips.
+Solicitations of God’s divine blessing, favor, and consent to our desires and plans tend to flow effortlessly from our lips.
 We confidently offer such earthly entreaties because those types of prayers are “safe”, and don’t really require much of us spiritually in return.

 So we go through our rote motions…

 …and we ask God to heal this person…

 All “in Jesus’ name” of course.